Mukesh751/Handwritten-Character-Recognition/README.md

 # Handwritten-Character-Recognition
-This is project sample for hand written recognition using neural network for the dataset of this project you can visit    https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format?resource=download
+This is a project for handwritten character recognition using neural network.
+For the dataset of this project visit - https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format?resource=download